MicrosoftDocs/Contribute/Contribute/how-to-write-docs-auth-pack.md

 See [Keybindings](https://code.visualstudio.com/docs/getstarted/keybindings) in the VS Code docs for more information.

-## How to Show the "Gauntlet" Toolbar
+## How to show the legacy "Gauntlet" toolbar

 Former users of the extension code-named "Gauntlet" will notice that the authoring toolbar no longer appears at the bottom of the VS Code window when the Docs Markdown Extension is installed.
 This is because the toolbar took up a lot of space on the VS Code status bar and did not follow best practices for extension UX, so it is deprecated in the new extension.
 However, you can optionally show the toolbar by updating your VS Code settings.json file as follows: